 Some cleaning tips you should practice year round to make your kitchen and your meals safer include:

 - Your counters may look clean, but BAC! may be hiding all over your kitchen.
 Always clean surfaces thoroughly with hot water and soap.
 After thoroughly washing surfaces with hot water and soap, you can sanitize them with a diluted chlorine bleach solution or a disinfectant kitchen cleaner.
-Use a mixture of 3/4 teaspoon liquid chlorine bleach per quart of water (or one tablespoon bleach per gallon of water).
 Let the solution stand on the surface for several minutes, then rinse with cold water and air dry or pat dry with fresh paper towels.
 Bleach solutions can lose their effectiveness over time, so discard unused portions after one week.

 - Kitchen towels and sponges provide a moist environment for bacteria to grow.
 Consider using paper towels to clean up kitchen surfaces.
 When done, throw away the towel.
 If you use cloth towels, wash them often in the hot cycle of your washing machine.
 If you use kitchen sponges, replace them frequently.